mongodb/docs/source/includes/drivers_connect.rst

      - id: java-sync
        content: |

-         The following is a basic example of how to connect to MongoDB using the Java driver.
+         The following is an outline with the minimum code necessary to connect to MongoDB using the Java driver.
-         You'll make addiitons over the next few steps to read data.
+         You'll make additions over the next few steps to read data.

          .. literalinclude:: /includes/code/java/CrudReadConnect.java
             :caption: CrudRead.java